slatedocs/slate/README.md

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!

 You can also do it with with Vagrant, read more from [Slate docs](https://github.com/lord/slate)

+If you are running on Ubuntu you might need to install Ruby and build tools before running `bundle install`:

+    sudo apt-get install ruby-full build-essential liblzma-dev patch ruby-dev zlib1g-dev